dave-ops/grok-cli/README.md

-# GrokCLI
+# GROK-CLI
 The Grok CLI